-The resource, written by Queen’s Nurse Sharon Aldridge-Bent with input from an external review group of nurses and professionals who work in or have responsibilities for residents in the care home setting, is structured into ten chapters.
+The resource, written by Queen’s Nurse Sharon Aldridge-Bent with external review by nurses and other professionals who work in or have responsibilities for residents in the care home setting, is structured into ten chapters.
 There are specific chapters on subjects such as the fundamentals of nursing care, safe working and regulation, adults at risk, dementia care, building relationships with family, and career development.

-The resource is intended for registered nurses who may have overall responsibility for nursing within the care home environment, as well as educators, students, and unregistered carers who work in this setting.
+The resource is intended for registered nurses who have overall responsibility for nursing within the care home environment, as well as educators, students, and unregistered carers.
 As with its other Transition resources, the QNI recommends that the Transition to Care Home Nursing is used with the support of an experienced mentor.

-You can read a full press release about the resource here.
+You can read our full press release about the resource here.

-You can download a sample chapter from the resource on the right hand side of this page.
-This chapter is featured in Section B of the resource – Working in the Care Home with Nursing Setting and is titled ‘Resident Focus – Fundamentals of nursing home care.’
+You can download a sample chapter from the resource on the right-hand side of this page: ‘Resident Focus – Fundamentals of Nursing Home Care.’